Pierson, Florida

 Pierson is a town in Volusia County, Florida, United States.
+The town is part of the Deltona–Daytona Beach–Ormond Beach, Florida Metropolitan Statistical Area.
 The population was 1,542 as of the 2020 census.

 Pierson bills itself as the "Fern Capital of the World".
 The town is heavily reliant on agriculture which mainly consists of fern growing.
 Its ferns are exported worldwide for use in floral arrangements and other decorations.

 Geography

-Pierson is located at 29°14′30″N 81°27′24″W (29.241713, –81.456594).
+The approximate coordinates for the Town of Pierson is located at 29°14′30″N 81°27′24″W (29.241713, –81.456594).

 It is the northwesternmost incorporated town in Volusia County.
 U.S. Route 17 and County Road 3 (former US 17) pass through the town.

 According to the United States Census Bureau, the town has a total area of 8.7 sqmi, of which 8.1 sqmi is land and 0.6 sqmi (6.86%) is water.